Explore the world with confidence. Rely on Assist America Travel Assistance with The Standard Insurance Company when you’re away from home.

 You and your spouse are covered with Travel Assistance – and so are your kids through age 25 – as a value-added service provided through your group insurance from The Standard.

-Pick up or download an informational brochure from Personnel Services, which contains a tear out wallet card you can carry with you when you travel or download the Assist America Mobile App.
+Pick up or download an informational brochure from Human Resources, which contains a tear out wallet card you can carry with you when you travel or download the Assist America Mobile App.
 Use Reference #: 01-AA-STD-5201.

 Always carry your Travel Assistance ID card when traveling.